 You can’t throw a Marshall cab without hitting internet experts that somehow haven’t tried the product.
 The Keyless Locks are no different!
 HaHa!
 As such, I put a few of the complaints of the have-never-used-it types to the test.

-The most common comment I noticed is that you actually do need an allen wrench for the Keyless Lock.
+The most common comment that I notice is that you actually do need an allen wrench for the Keyless Lock.
 All right.
 You got me there.
 Yes.
 For the installation process, you do.
 Once the Keyless Locks system is in place on the guitar, you do not.
 That’s right.
 No allen wrench is necessary for the regular operation of the Keyless Locks.
 That’s what those handles are for.
 Turn the handle and loosen the nut clamp block.

-Another concern was that the Keyless Locks system impairs string changes.
+Another concern is that the Keyless Locks system impairs string changes.
 Er… nope.
 The system comes with a spring-loaded nut clamp block that lifts up when the lock is loosened.
 Strings slide right under for changing purposes.
 Or you can use the stock nut clamp block that comes with your locking trem system – as shown in the demo video.
 It’s not like you’re going to let a loosened clamp block kick your ass and stop you from slipping a string beneath it.
 Right?
 LOL!

-Tone Vise points out that little to no fine tuning is needed with the Keyless Locks.
+Tone Vise points out that little-to-no fine tuning is needed with the Keyless Locks.
 Tone Vise also qualifies that is if your tremolo system is set up properly.
-And that is the part where a lot of people can’t haul the water.
+And -that is the part where a lot of people can’t haul the water.
 I’m not here today to give a lesson in Floyd Rose setup, but having the proper height on the string tree is a big deal to how the strings react when the clamps lock.
 Another side of that is how the Keyless Locks don’t twist the clamp blocks in the same way that regular allen wrench can.
 Twisting clamp blocks is another cause of going out of tune when locking down the nut.

 If we’ve gotten all that cleared up, let’s ease on down the road!